 No one likes being sold to, especially on social media, necessitating that you engage with your followers.
 A good starting point is to leave meaningful comments on 5-10 follower posts a day, as well as comment on 5-10 posts in specific hashtag categories.
 Doing this will draw more engagement to your posts and accrue more followers interested in your profile.

 Various social media platforms have different rules for posting frequency, but the standard practice for Instagram is to post 1-3 times a day without oversaturating your followers with your content.
+You can now schedule content through third-party schedulers such as Buffer and Planoly that allow you auto-post to your Instagram account.

 Instagram’s algorithm looks at the quality of visual content to determine whether your post is worth sharing or not.
 Your photos should be crisp, colorful or professional-quality to get maximum reach and engagement.
 Users will also engage more with posts that show human faces (unlike Pinterest) so take that into consideration when curating content.
 Check out my post about VSCO if you're looking to perform some mobile-editing to create stunning, Instagram-ready photos by clicking here.